sveltejs/svelte-loader/README.md

       {
         test: /\.css$/,
         use: [
-          prod ?
-MiniCssExtractPlugin.loader :'style-loader',
+          MiniCssExtractPlugin.loader,
           {
             loader: 'css-loader',
             options: {
-              url: false, //necessary if you use url('/path/to/some/asset.png|jpg|gif') }
+              url: false, // necessary if you use url('/path/to/some/asset.png|jpg|gif') }
           }
         ]